A woman standing on the sidewalk in front of a wooden building with a carved relief sculpture, surrounded by green trees.

 Cedervall Architects - Tullinge high school

-Outside of creating photorealistic images we can also help you with conceptual considerations, lighting concept and construction solutions.
+Outside of creating photorealistic images we can also help you with conceptual considerations, lighting concept and construction details.
 We helped Olof Marsja with a series of problems that go beyond pure image making.
 By approaching our commission from many angles we could increase the precision of the final proposal.

 We further developed principal details in dialogue with the artist to describe how the sculptures should be anchored to the ground to prevent them from toppling over.